MapsPeople/docs/collections/_cms/index.md

 1. Navigate Street View and find an image and viewing angle that is suitable
 1. Click “Set image”

-## Under show advanced:
+**Under show advanced**

-**Alias:** Add alternative search phrases, for example a restaurant might have aliases of café, dinner, food, lunch etc.  Insert a comma between each phrase.
+- **Alias:** Add alternative search phrases, for example a restaurant might have aliases of café, dinner, food, lunch etc.  Insert a comma between each phrase.

-**Venue Details:** Change building and or floor.
+- **Venue Details:** Change building and or floor.

-**Room Identifier:** This can be edited.
+- **Room Identifier:** This can be edited.

-**Active (display and searchable):** If required, select a time period during which the location will be visible, leave empty if it should always be shown.
+- **Active (display and searchable):** If required, select a time period during which the location will be visible, leave empty if it should always be shown.

-**Location History:** Contains a list of all changes made to a Location.
+- **Location History:** Contains a list of all changes made to a Location.
 Data comes from the MapsIndoors Audit Log functionality.

-## Save changes
+**Save changes**

 Remember to save before clicking on another location or changing the page, otherwise your changes will be lost.
 To save the changes,  press “Save”-button in the top of the location edit form.